 Sleep deprivation can have us doing some pretty strange things – like unintentionally wearing mismatched socks , trying to find your phone while texting or even putting the electric kettle on the stove (guilty!).

-Studies from The National Sleep Foundation show that not getting enough quality sleep can have an impact on our day to day including our safety, which comes as no surprise that people with poor quality sleep, can be more accident prone.
+Studies from The National Sleep Foundation show that not getting enough quality sleep can have an impact on our day to day functioning, including our safety, which comes as no surprise that people with poor quality sleep, can be more accident prone.
 From new mothers to Uni students pulling all-nighters to get that assignment done in time – lack of sleep affects people from all stages of life.